How to tell if the FAA has banned your defective MacBook Pro from flying

 If you have a 15-inch MacBook Pro sold between September 2015 and February 2017, it may have a defective battery that poses a fire hazard.
-That risk prompted the U.S. Federal Aviation Administration (FAA) to announce a ban today on about 460,000 models from both carry on and checked baggage.
+That risk prompted the U.S. Federal Aviation Administration (FAA) to announce a ban today on about 460,000 models from both carry-on and checked baggage.
 It follows a ban by its counterpart, the European Union Aviation Safety Agency, announced on August 1.

 Is your laptop one of the verboten units?
 If so, you need to get it fixed—for free—not only to keep your travel plans but because it could present a hazard to your home, office, or car.
 Recalled laptops that have been repaired will be allowed on flights.

-Here’s how to find out if your 15″ MacBook Pro is subject to the recall:
+Here’s how to find out if your 15-inch MacBook Pro is subject to the recall:

 - First, click the Apple icon in the upper left of your screen and select “About This Mac” from the dropdown menu.

-- In the Overview portion of the popup that appears, look for the description “MacBook Pro (Retina, 15-inch, Mid 2015),” or something similar.
+- In the Overview portion of the pop-up that appears, look for the description “MacBook Pro (Retina, 15-inch, Mid 2015),” or something similar.

-- If you see that, select and copy the laptop’s serial number, which appears in the same popup window.
+- If you see that, select and copy the laptop’s serial number, which appears in the same pop-up window.

 - Then visit Apple’s support page and paste the serial number into the field under the “Eligibility” section.